It Starts With You

 of people screened were at risk for kidney disease*

-*Data collected from 2024 DaVita health screening events
+*Data collected from 2024 and 2025 DaVita health screening events

 Learn about your kidneys